alnyan/ygg-kernel-amd64/README.md

 (I still need refactoring, huh.)

-Yggdrasil is the name for my kernel development project which tries to follow the Unix principles (sheesh, yet another POSIX OS?) and is loosely inspired by stuff like Linux,
+Yggdrasil is the name for my kernel development project which tries to follow the Unix principles (yet another POSIX OS?) and is loosely inspired by stuff like Linux,
 BSD and other *nixes I've laid my hands on so far.